PaddyAlton/blog-project/README.md

 ### Backend

 Backend dependencies are managed via `pipenv`.
 Navigate to `blog-project/backend` and use `pipenv install` to create a virtual environment with the dependencies installed.

+The remote repository is missing the SQLite database Django creates when you initially start it, so there are some extra steps when starting from scratch.
+If this is the case, run the following convenience scripts:

+1. `pipenv run migrate`
+2. `pipenv run createsuperuser`

-Then use the convenience script `pipenv run serve` to start the backend (Django) server.
+In either case, you should then use the convenience script `pipenv run serve` to start the backend (Django) server.

 Visit

-- `http://127.0.0.1:8000/admin` for the Django admin
+- `http://127.0.0.1:8000/admin` for the Django admin (use your superuser name and password to log in)
 - `http://127.0.0.1:8000/graphql` for the GraphQL interface

 ### Frontend